Microsoft Fabric Architecture: A Deep Dive Into the Unified Analytics Platform

 Fabric integrates data science capabilities:

-- Notebooks with MLflow tracking for experiment management
+- Notebooks with MLflow tracking for experiment management and Copilot assistance for code generation

 - Models registered in the Fabric model registry